-DEFENCE FORCES
+PART 2 DEFENCE FORCES

+211 Defence Forces

+The Defence Forces of Zimbabwe consist of an Army, an Air Force and any other services that may be established under an Act of Parliament.

+The Defence Forces are the only lawful military forces in Zimbabwe.

+The Defence Forces must respect the fundamental rights and freedoms of all persons and be non-partisan, national in character, patriotic, professional and subordinate to the civilian authority as established by this Constitution.

-11.6 Defence Forces
+The Defence Forces must be maintained as disciplined military forces.

-- (1) The Defence Forces of Zimbabwe consist of an Army, an Air Force and any other services that may be established under an Act of Parliament. - (2) The Defence Forces are the only lawful military forces in Zimbabwe. - (3) The Defence Forces must be non-partisan, national in character, patriotic, professional and subordinate to the civilian authority as established by this Constitution. - (4) The Defence Forces must be maintained as disciplined military forces. - (5) An Act of Parliament must provide for the organisation, structure, management, regulation, discipline and, subject to section 11.13, the conditions of service of members of the Defence Forces.
+An Act of Parliament must provide for the organisation, structure, management, regulation, discipline and, subject to section 218, the conditions of service of members of the Defence Forces.

-11.7 Function of Defence Forces
+212 Function of Defence Forces